vanHeemstraSystems/video-conferencing-headstart/100/300/README.md

 ### Use Neoprene Scuba Material for a black background backdrop.

 Neoprene Scuba prevents glare when a projector projects light on it whilst at the same time the image is properly depicted, because of the lack of shine on this material.
+NOTE: Even though when seen by the human eye and no glare seen, instead a video camera will pick up on the glare.
+Neoprene Scuba will even not show a glare in video cameras.
+Another advangtage is the the rest of the room can be kept relatively lights as the light will not bounce off the Neoprene Scuba either.
+The texture absorbs all light.

 https://www.stoffenenzo.nl/Neopreen-Scuba-Zwart?gclid=EAIaIQobChMIvMCwn4Tf7QIV4gyLCh2ZSQW7EAQYASABEgLxc_D_BwE